-2. Vaccines and Vaccinations Vaccination Targets: Prioritize Sub-Populations The rapid development of safe and effective vaccines for COVID-19 was an immense scientific accomplishment.
+2. Vaccines and Vaccinations

+Vaccination Targets: Prioritize Sub-Populations The rapid development of safe and effective vaccines for COVID-19 was an immense scientific accomplishment.
 The scale and speed of the roll out of vaccines is also unmatched, though flawed and inequitable.
-Global entities such as the WHO set ambitious targets for vaccinating the world.
-Unfortunately, many countries missed the global 10% coverage target (September 2021) and the 40% target (December 2021) and more than 100 countries have missed the 70% target (June 2022).
+Global entities, such as the WHO, set ambitious targets for vaccinating the world.
+Unfortunately, many countries missed the global 10% coverage target (September 2021) and the 40% coverage target (December 2021) and it is widely acknowledged that more than 100 countries have missed the 70% coverage target (June 2022).
 The first Global COVID-19 Summit set ambitious targets for vaccination coverage with a deadline of the 2022 UN General Assembly (UNGA).
-According to our analysis based on the latest WHO CRD data, over 100 countries are off track to meet the 70% target by the UNGA in September.
+Based on the latest WHO CRD data, our analysis indicates over 100 countries are off track to meet the 70% target by the UNGA in September.
+According to Our World In Data, only 19.7% of people living in low-income countries have received a full course of COVID-19 vaccination, compared with 78.4% in high-income countries (as of July 25, 2022).
 Figure 4.
 Countries on track to meet the 70% target for primary vaccination coverage by the UN General Assembly (September 2022)

-Source: WHO CRD, data updated June 23, 2022 Many countries have set their own national targets for population coverage, which range from 20% to 95% with varying timescales, but few have met the targets yet (Figure 5).
-Despite falling short of the targets, progress is being made and vaccinations are steadily increasing in many of these countries (see Figure 5 for vaccine rates in the 34 COVAX priority countries; data on all countries is available on the COVID GAP website).
+Source: WHO CRD, data updated July 21, 2022

+Many countries have set their own national targets for population coverage, which range from 20% to 95% with varying deadlines, but few have met the targets yet (Figure 5).
+Despite falling short of the targets, progress is being made and vaccinations are steadily increasing in many of these countries (see Figure 8 for vaccine rates in the 34 COVAX priority countries; data on all countries is available on the COVID GAP website).
 Figure 5.
 Country-set vaccination coverage targets versus current coverage (for COVAX Advance Market Commitment countries only)

-Source: WHO CRD, data updated June 23, 2022 Note: Gold bars denote country-set coverage targets.
+Source: WHO CRD, data updated July 21, 2022 Note: Gold bars denote country-set coverage targets.
 Some countries are shown at >100% because of the administration of booster doses.

-In the face of Omicron and its sub-variants, COVID-19 vaccines have successfully reduced hospitalization and death, even while infection rates remain high among vaccinated populations.
-Given this context, as we note in The Path Forward report, prioritization for full vaccination, including boosters, should be given to the highest-risk populations, including people over the age of 60, people with comorbidities and suppressed immune systems, and health care workers.
-We are able to track vaccination coverage for ages 60+ and for health care workers in many COVAX Advance Market Commitment (AMC) countries (see Figure 4 below) but have not yet found public data on coverage among populations with comorbidities or suppressed immune systems.
+In the face of Omicron and its sub-variants, COVID-19 vaccines have successfully reduced hospitalizations and deaths, even while infection rates remain high among vaccinated populations.
+Given this context, as we note in The Path Forward report, prioritization for full vaccination, including boosters, should be given to the highest-risk populations, including people over the age of 60, those with comorbidities and suppressed immune systems, and health care workers.
+We are able to track vaccination coverage for ages 60+ and for health care workers in many COVAX Advance Market Commitment (AMC) countries (Figure 6) but have not yet found public data on coverage among populations with comorbidities or suppressed immune systems.
 Such information will be important to track over time to follow progress toward high-priority goals.
-In the past two weeks, there have not been any notable changes in progress towards country set targets or vulnerable population coverage.
+In the past two weeks, nearly every country has seen slight increases in vulnerable population coverage of those ages 60+ and healthcare workers.

 Figure 6.
 Vaccination coverage by sub-population (60+ and health care workers) for COVAX concerted support countries